MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/use-dev-proxy-with-nodejs.md

 [`global-agent`](https://www.npmjs.com/package/global-agent) is a popular library that provides a global HTTP/HTTPS agent for Node.js.
 It allows you to specify the proxy using environment variables.
 The benefit of using `global-agent` is that you don't need to change how you issue HTTP requests in your application to use Dev Proxy.

-Here's an example of how you can use `global-agent` in a Node.js application that uses `node-fetch`
+Here's an example of how you can use `global-agent` in a Node.js application that uses `node-fetch`:

 ```javascript
 import fetch from 'node-fetch';